Workflows overview

 When to use workflows

-Difference to formulas and actions
+Difference between formulas and actions

 Actions and workflows are similar, but have a few key differences: